-- 26.3.1 The owner or operator of any stationary storage tank that is subject to the requirements of 26.0 of this regulation shall: - 26.3.1.1 Load the stationary gasoline storage tank or tanks by submerged fill using a drop tube that extends to within 150 mm (5.9 in.) from the bottom of the tank. - 26.3.1.2 Design, install, operate, and maintain a Stage I Vapor Recovery System that operates such that the vapors displaced by the liquid gasoline are returned to the delivery vessel and transported back to the bulk plant or terminal. - 26.3.1.2.1 All hoses in the Stage I Vapor Recovery system shall be properly connected. - 26.3.1.2.2 All vapor lines, couplers, and adapters used in the gasoline delivery shall be vaportight. - 26.3.1.2.3 All adapters and couplers that attach to any vapor line on the storage vessel shall have closures that seal upon disconnect. - 26.3.1.2.4 Reserved. - 26.3.1.2.5 All Stage I systems shall utilize dual point vapor connections to return vapors from the storage tank to the delivery truck. - 26.3.2 The filling of storage tanks subject to the requirements of 26.0 of this regulation shall be limited to unloading by vapor-tight gasoline tank trucks or delivery trucks which: - 26.3.2.1 meet all of the requirements of 27.0 of this regulation; and - 26.3.2.2 are equipped with vapor return equipment that is compatible with the Stage I Vapor Recovery System installed on the storage tank. - 26.4 Recordkeeping.
-The owner or operator of any stationary gasoline storage tank exempted from the requirements of 26.0 of this regulation pursuant to 26.1.1.2 of this regulation shall keep on the facility premises and in a form acceptable to the Department, records showing monthly throughput.
-These records shall be retained for at least five years from the date of record, and shall be made immediately available to the Department upon request. - 26.5 Reporting.
-The owner or operator of any facility containing sources subject to 26.0 of this regulation shall comply with the requirements of 5.0 of this regulation.
+- 26.3.1 The owner or operator of any stationary storage tank that is subject to the requirements of Section 26.0 of this regulation shall: - 26.3.1.1 Load the stationary gasoline storage tank or tanks by submerged fill using a drop tube that extends to within 150 mm (5.9 in.) from the bottom of the tank. - Design, install, operate, and maintain a Stage I Vapor Recovery System that is required in Section 36.0 and operates such that the vapors displaced by the liquid gasoline are returned to the delivery vessel and transported back to the bulk plant or terminal. - 26.3.1.2.1 All hoses in the Stage I Vapor Recovery system shall be properly connected. - 26.3.1.2.2 All vapor lines, couplers, and adapters used in the gasoline delivery shall be vaportight. - 26.3.1.2.3 All adapters and couplers that attach to any vapor line on the storage vessel shall have closures that seal upon disconnect.

+- 26.3.1.2.4 Reserved. - 26.3.1.2.5 All Stage I systems shall utilize dual point vapor connections to return vapors from the storage tank to the delivery truck. - 26.3.2 The filling of storage tanks subject to the requirements of Section 26.0 of this regulation shall be limited to unloading by vapor-tight gasoline tank trucks or delivery trucks which: - 26.3.2.1 meet Meet all of the requirements of Section 27.0 of this regulation 7 DE Admin.
+Code 1124; and - 26.3.2.2 are Are equipped with vapor return equipment that is compatible with the Stage I Vapor Recovery System installed on the storage tank. - 26.4 Recordkeeping.
+The owner or operator of any stationary gasoline storage tank exempted from the requirements of Section 26.0 ef this regulation pursuant to subsection 26.1.1.2 of this regulation shall keep on the facility premises and in a form acceptable to the Department, records showing monthly throughput.
+These records shall be retained for at least five (5) years from the date of record, and shall be made immediately available to the Department upon request. - 26.5 Reporting.
+The owner or operator of any facility containing sources subject to Section 26.0 of this regulation shall also comply with the requirements of Section 5.0 of this regulation 7 DE Admin.
+Code 1124 "Compliance Certification, Recordkeeping, and Reporting Requirement for Non-Coating Sources".